graphcommerce-org/graphcommerce/docs/framework/config.md

 The Google Tagmanager ID to be used on the site.

 This value is required even if you are configuring different values for each locale.

+### `legacyProductRoute: Boolean`

+On older versions of GraphCommerce products would use a product type specific route.

+This should only be set to true if you use the /product/[url] AND /product/configurable/[url] routes.

 ### `limitSsg: Boolean`